 “Hi [Name]” is probably the most common and the most widely used email salutation in the business world.
 This greeting is generally recommended for semi-formal and informal communication styles.
 If you want to be slightly more formal, “Hi” can be replaced with “Hello.”

 “Dear [Name]” is also appropriate for both formal and informal communication.
 For your convenience, we’ve prepared a whole list of other generic greetings that you can choose from when starting your professional email.
 Check them out:

 Following the greeting, you can include a short opening sentence to kick-start your email.
 However, it’s best to avoid sentences like these if you’re writing a formal email or cold emailing a potential customer, as they can come too friendly.
+You should also be wary of the tone you’re using in, for example, a company apology letter.
 Here are some of the most common examples of email openers:

 If you’re not sure what to write at the beginning of your follow-up email, consider including one of the following email opening phrases that can break the ice:

 When replying to a customer or a prospect, a short “Thank you” line is appropriate in many cases.
 If you’re not sure how to incorporate a “Thank you” or need some more inspiration check out some of our alternatives:

 When writing a cold email to a prospect, the first paragraph is going to determine whether your prospect will find your message worth reading, so it’s important to impress and stand out.
 Here are some examples of what you can include in your introductory paragraph:

 “My name is [Name], and I am the marketing director for [Company].
 [Mutual connection] recommended that I get in touch with you regarding …”